Back to Roborock Guides

 Run self-clean immediately after every use

-Empty dirty water tank before self-cleaning
+Empty the dirty water tank before self-cleaning

-Replace brush roller when fibers are damaged
+Replace the roller when the fibers are damaged

 Use warm water for better self-clean results